 Traveling to New York can be intimidating—but it doesn’t have to be!
-Here are the dos and don’ts of traveling to New York City; everything you should (and shouldn’t) do when it comes to general etiquette, subway etiquette, and exploring the city.
-Any questions after reading?
-Contact us!
+Here are the dos and don’ts of traveling to New York City; everything you should (and shouldn’t) do when it comes to general etiquette/unwritten rules, subway etiquette, and exploring the city.

 Because it’s home to so many people packed into such close quarters, New York is a city that runs on etiquette and unwritten rules of conduct.
-Here are some general etiquette dos and don’ts:
+Here are some dos and don’ts:

 Although New Yorkers are often stereotyped as rude and unhelpful, that couldn’t be further from the truth.
 When you’re surrounded by people 24/7, you’re just forced to develop a tough exterior!
-A simple “please”, “thank you”, or “excuse me” can go a long way in bringing out the kindness from a jaded New Yorker.
+A simple “please,” “thank you,” or “excuse me” can go a long way in bringing out the kindness of a jaded New Yorker.

 Yes, New York is beautiful.
 And yes, you’re going to want to savor it.
 But remember: walking is the main method of transportation for most New Yorkers, which means they’re walking with a purpose.
 Translation: to a New Yorker, a slow walker on the sidewalk is like a car driving 25 on the freeway!
 And in the same vein:

 For the same reason as above, this is a major no-no. If you have to stop walking—whether to admire the view, check your phone, or eat a slice of pizza—simply find an out-of-the-way spot to do it.
 Our recommendation: post up next to a telephone pole, trash can, or anything else a walker would already have to avoid.

 It's especially annoying to locals if you stop in the middle of the sidewalk with an enormous suitcase.
 To avoid this NYC faux pas, skip lugging around luggage!
 Instead, store it in one of LuggageHero's NYC locations.
 They have 100+ throughout the city.